dcommey/federated_clustering/README.md

 # Federated Learning with Adaptive Clustering

-A modular implementation of federated learning with dynamic clustering strategies for client grouping and optimization.
+Ongoing project: A modular implementation of federated learning with dynamic clustering strategies for client grouping and optimization.

 ## Features